This article is part of a larger series on How to Do Payroll.

 Jul, Aug, Sep

 Oct, Nov, Dec

-If the due date for a report or tax payment falls Saturday, Sunday, or a legal holiday, reports and payments are considered on time if they are received on or before the following business day.
+If the due date for a report or tax payment falls on a Saturday, Sunday, or legal holiday, reports and payments are considered on time if they are received on or before the following business day.

 Step 8.
 Document and store your payroll records.
 Per Montana Rule 42.17.203, you must keep records for all of your employees, even those who have been terminated, for at least five years.
 Learn more in our article on retaining payroll records and refer to the Montana rule for details on exactly what information to keep.
-Note: Federal law requires you keep payroll records for a minimum of three years and payroll tax records for four.
+Note: Federal law requires that you keep payroll records for a minimum of three years and payroll tax records for four.
 Follow the most restrictive rules to remain compliant with regulations.

 Step 9.
 Do year-end payroll tax reports.
-Send the federal Forms W-2s (employees) and 1099s (for contractors) as well as MW-3s by Jan.
+Send the federal Forms W-2s (employees) and 1099s (for contractors) by Jan.
 31 of the following year.
-You can file MW-3, W-2s, and 1099s to the state through your TAP account or by mail to:
+You can file MW-3, W-2s, and 1099s to the state through your TAP account by Feb.
+28 or send by mail to: